himerus/omega/omega/starterkits/default/sass/base/README.md

 # Base styes
-Base styles define the default look for HTML and, to some extend, common Drupal elements.
+Base styles define the default look for HTML and, to some extent, common Drupal elements.

 These rules will generally be made up of element selectors for HTML elements